Daihatsu Mira Gino

 The Daihatsu Mira Gino (Japanese: ダイハツ・ミラジーノ, Daihatsu Mira Jīno) is a kei car/city car with distinctive retro styling made by the Japanese automaker Daihatsu from 1999 to 2009.
 It is based on the more mainstream Mira and was first introduced to the Japanese market in 1999, with the second generation model following in 2004.
 The Mira Gino replaced the Mira Classic which is a subvariant of the L500 series Mira.
 The second generation model was also exported as the Daihatsu Trevis to some markets in Europe such as Germany, the Netherlands, Italy, Gibraltar and France.

 First generation (L700; 1999)

 The first generation Mira Gino was introduced in 1999 and was available in either three or five-door versions.
 The car is based on the L700 series Mira, which was produced between 1998 and 2002.
 The car was originally only available with the 658 cc EF series inline-three petrol engine, in naturally aspirated or turbocharged.
 Either front- or four-wheel drive is available.
 It features a retro styling, which evokes the design of the Compagno and the classic Mini.

+As of October 2002, a Minilite Special model was offered, featuring Minilite alloy wheels, stickers, and additional front driving lights.
+This was later joined by a Minilite Special Turbo and the Minilite Special Limited, and also formed the basis for the Mira Gino Hello Kitty Edition presented in December 2001.
+The Hello Kitty edition received a key and door lock knobs shaped like the character, numerous stickers on the outside, smoked window glass, special upholstery, and Hello Kitty floormats among other extras.